 6. If the verification code works, the page will reload, and you'll see that app-based authentication is now enabled.

 You'll also notice that the email method is hidden.
 This is because the app-based method is more secure and easier to use, and there is no need for email if you have the app method turned on.
-For that reason, once authenticator app is enabled, email is no longer available as a verification method.
+For that reason, once the authenticator app is enabled, email is only available as a bypass method if users select it during log-in.

 OwnerRez offers a team access feature where you can invite staff members to use your OwnerRez account via their login.
-These staff members can and should also use two-factor authentication for their own personal logins.
-Currently, there is no way to force your staff members to use two-factor authentication, but we encourage you to reach out to each of them to explain the advantages and ensure they have it turned on.
-In the future, we will require it of all users (including staff members), so it would be good to start to get them ready.
-We will also show whether the staff member has it turned on and what method they use (email, authenticator app) on the Team Access page that shows your staff invites.
+These accounts are also required to use two-factor authentication for their own personal logins.
+The system defaults to using email-based 2FA, but, each staff member has the option of choosing to use an authenticator app.
+The method they use (email, authenticator app) is displayed on the Team Access page that shows your staff invites.

 Portal users (e.g., housekeepers and owners) cannot access the two-factor authentication settings.
 We may add it for portal users in the future, but it does not exist for those logins currently.